ryane/ryaneschinger.com/content/services/infrastructure-automation.md

 ---

 Having an automated infrastructure is a foundation for many other things that can help your business deliver better software more quickly and better serve your customers.
 With a solid configuration management practice in place, you are going to be in a much better place to start looking at how you can take more advantage of cloud computing, continuous integration and delivery, and other DevOps practices.
-More importantly, it can help your business innovate and grow.
-Contact me below to reserve your free consultation.
+More importantly, it can help your business innovate and grow. <a href="mailto:ryan@ryaneschinger.com">Contact me</a> to reserve your free consultation.